 France: more than one reason to smile when you say “Cheese”!

-We already mentioned cheese in one of our previous article (Let's Speak French Cheese).
+We already mentioned cheese in one of our previous article.

 But do you really think that one article is enough to talk about the French passion for this dairy delicacy?
 Certainly not!

-A French class in France is not complete without a lesson about cheese, and a French cooking lesson is simple an insult to the concept of “cuisine” if cheese is not a part of it.
+A French class in France is not complete without a lesson about cheese, in a real Cooking School In France, and a French cooking lesson is simple an insult to the concept of “cuisine” if cheese is not a part of it.

 And, of course, a blog about cooking in France is not conceivable if we don’t write about cheese more than once.